 Software Developer Education and Training

-Getting into this in-demand profession typically requires a bachelor’s degree, most likely in computer science or a related field.
+Getting into this in-demand profession typically requires a bachelor’s degree, most likely in computer information systems or a related field.
 Some software developers have a degree in mathematics, according to the BLS.

 As with many occupations, attaining an advanced degree can result in software developers securing jobs with more responsibility and higher pay.